curl/curl/docs/SPONSORS.md

 and Open Collective(https://opencollective.com/curl).

-An even better way to contribute to the project might be to pay an engineer or two to spend works hours on curl related tasks.
+An even better way to contribute to the project might be to pay an engineer or two to spend work hours on curl related tasks.

 We plea to use donated funds for things and activities that we believe are beneficial for the project and its development.
 That includes but is not